CigarsSmoker/Clone/About-"the-page-is-still-broken-after-I-created-all-necessary-rules".md

     - For example, see <https://github.com/gorhill/uMatrix/issues/893>.
     - Firefox-specific: I also found that sometimes opening the broken page in a new tab fix a breakage issue.
 - Did you enable matrix filtering in the behind-the-scene scope?
-    - If you enable matrix filter in the behind-the-scene scope, you may suffer more obscure breakage as a result.
+    - If you enable matrix filtering in the behind-the-scene scope, you may suffer more obscure breakage as a result.
+    - As mentioned above, using the logger is key.